Esri/inspire_open_data/gdb-encoding/AreaManagementRestrictionAndRegulationZones.md

 This section describes which transformation rules with which parameters are applied to the Area Management Restriction And Regulation Zones conceptual model before applying the general rules of this encoding rule:

-1. Subsitute all attributes that have a property type with a Codelist Sterotype through a inline codelist reference using `MT008()`. (works in GDB)
+1. Substitute all attributes that have a property type with a Codelist Stereotype through an inline codelist reference using `MT008()`. (works in GDB)
 2. Limit the Multiplicity for zoneType in ManagementRestrictionOrRegulationZone to 3 through Rule `MT012(3)`
 3. Limit the Multiplicity for environmentalDomain in ManagementRestrictionOrRegulationZone to 3 through Rule `MT012(3)`
 4. Limit the Multiplicity for name in ManagementRestrictionOrRegulationZone to 3 through Rule `MT012(3)`